richardimaoka/alpakka-blog-post/README.md

 session.execute(createTable);
 ```

-In the example code which you can find [here](where?), we use the Cassandra Java driver to execute them so that you don't need to install
+In the above example code, we use the Cassandra Java driver to execute them so that you don't need to install
 CQL client yourself to connect to Cassandra.
 Keyspace is what contains Cassandra tables, and you need to declare a replication
 strategy when you create a keyspace.
 After creating the keyspace, you can create a table under it.